-At the site of penetration, the primary effect (chagoma) occurs - a dark red, limited skin induration with edema, lymphangitis and regional lymphadenitis, which can last up to 2 months with gradual regression.
-In case of contact with the conjunctiva, acute inflammation with severe edema develops, which can spread to the temporal region and face (Romany's symptom) with the development of inflammation of the regional parotid lymph nodes.
+At the site of penetration of the pathogen, a primary effect (chagoma) occurs a dark red, limited skin induration with edema, lymphangitis and regional lymphadenitis, which can last up to 2 months with gradual regression.
+In case of contact with the conjunctiva, acute inflammation with severe edema develops, which can spread to the temporal region and face (Romani's symptom) with the development of inflammation of the regional parotid lymph nodes.